Laudato si': In music

 On behalf of the Diocese of Limburg, Peter Reulein wrote the music for the oratorio Laudato si' – a Franciscan Magnificat to the libretto by Helmut Schlegel.
 This work is based on the Latin version of the Magnificat, corresponds to the Extraordinary Jubilee of Mercy, and includes texts from the apostolic exhortation Evangelii gaudium and from Laudato si.
 The premiere of the oratorio took place in the Limburg Cathedral on 6 November 2016.

-Another major musical work inspired by Laudato si' is the Missa Laudato Si’ by Korean-American composer Dongryul Lee.
+Another major musical work inspired by Laudato si is the Missa Laudato Si’ by Korean-American composer Dongryul Lee.
 Commissioned by the EcoVoice Project, the hour-long choral-orchestral work was premiered on 15 March 2025 at Loyola University Chicago by a combined ensemble including the New Earth Ensemble, with Kirsten Hedegaard conducting.
-It is structured in four movements: Kyrie Eleison–The IUCN Red List of Threatened Species, Gloria–Canticle of the Creatures, Agnus Dei–Refugee, and Ite, Missa Est–One Person's Truth.
+It is structured in four movements: "Kyrie Eleison–The IUCN Red List of Threatened Species", "Gloria–Canticle of the Creatures", "Agnus Dei–Refugee", and "Ite, Missa Est–One Person's Truth".
 The piece integrates Latin liturgical text with contemporary poetry, including a poem by Syrian refugee child Abdullah Kasem Al Yatim (UNHCR) and an original poem by Korean poet Ryu Shiva (translated by the composer).
 The composition employs microtonality, spectral techniques, and multilingual text settings to explore themes of environmental justice, spirituality, and activism in response to Pope Francis’s encyclical.
-A full video of the premiere is available on YouTube.